 Don’t Burn Your Hair!

-For example, you can burn your hair if you hold your flat iron in a single place for too long!
+For example, you can burn your hair or generate some major frizz if you hold your flat iron in a single place for too long!
 And you may not even realize that you’re making this mistake.
 When you practice your curling motion with your dry run, be sure to always keep moving the flat iron through your hair to ensure that this doesn’t happen.

 Along with burning your hair, you can also burn yourself with your flat iron, so make sure that you keep it well away from your skin and your scalp while you’re using it.
 When you finally feel confident enough using your flat iron (don’t get impatient!), you can turn on the heat and do it for real.